azizkhanp/interview-questions/README.md

    In Kubernetes, you can use the Horizontal Pod Autoscaler (HPA) to automatically adjust the number of pods in a deployment or replica set based on observed metrics.
 Common metrics include CPU utilization and custom metrics.

 9. How do you restart your deployment?
+10. Kubectl describe vs kubectl logs ?
-10. Where do you store secrets in Kubernetes?
+11. Where do you store secrets in Kubernetes?
+12. Error codes or diff status codes in k8s and also how do u debug or find what's the issue?
+CreateContainerConfigError:
+Pending: insufficient resources(namespace limits, pod limits), if affinity rule not match, pv storage
+OOMKilled: if the container or pod exceeds its memory limit, k8s terminate the container
+CrashLoopBackOff: config error, resource constraints, dependency issues, app error Running(but status id 0/1): issue with liveness or readiness probe

 # AWS
 1.Route53 type